peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger Divide(
         PeterO.Numbers.EInteger bigintDivisor);

-Divides this instance by the value of an arbitrary-precision integer.
-The result is rounded down (the fractional part is discarded).
-Except if the result is 0, it will be negative if this object is positive and the other is negative, or vice versa, and will be positive if both are positive or both are negative.
+Divides this arbitrary-precision integer by another arbitrary-precision integer and returns the result.
+The result of the division is rounded down (the fractional part is discarded).
+Except if the result of the division is 0, it will be negative if this arbitrary-precision integer is positive and the other arbitrary-precision integer is negative, or vice versa, and will be positive if both are positive or both are negative.

 <b>Parameters:</b>